billbrod/spatial-frequency-preferences/README.md

 `cluster.json` is an included configuration file with some reasonable values for the cluster (feel free to change these as needed).

+I also found that `snakemake>=5.4`, as now required, installs its own `mpi4py` on the SLURM cluster.
+If you attempt to run any python command from the environment that includes this `mpi4py` on an interactive job (not on a login node), you'll get a very scary-looking error.
+To deal with this, just run `unset $SLURM_NODELIST`.

 # Eventual sharing goals

 I would like to make this as easy for others to reproduce as